 If you choose to use a 6,000 calories a day meal plan for weight gain, it's important to keep it nutritionally balanced.
-This means avoiding junk food and seeking quality over quantity.
+This means avoiding highly processed foods and seeking quality over quantity.
 Although candy, soda and chips may be full of calories, they won't provide the nutrition you need to build muscle and strengthen your bones.

 The Academy of Nutrition and Dietetics suggests:

 - Avoiding supplements and gimmicks marketed toward weight gain.